KH-Nolan5908/Home-lab/Active-Directory-Lab/Part.5_Active-Directory-Lab.md

 ## 3.)
 Scenario 3: Changing a user's password
-2. Scenario 3.
+3. Scenario 3.
 Patty wants to change her password to a more secured option.
-She contacts you for assistance.
+She contacts you for your assistance to do so.
-How would you resolve her problem in Active Direcotry?
+What would you do to resolve her problem in Active Direcotry?

 * Navigate to Active Directory Users & Computers:
   * Right-click on mydomain > Find > Patty > Find Now